February 25, 2026

 Basic Rules & Regs

-Some basic guidelines, rules, and intents for using the Makerspaces at William & Mary:
+Some basic guidelines, rules, and intents for accessing the Makerspaces at William & Mary:

-1. All Makerspaces are open for use by all members of the William & Mary community.
+1. All Makerspaces are open for access by all members of the William & Mary community.
 This includes students, staff, faculty and alumni.

 2. Makerspaces are run by our team of Makerspaces Student Engineers (MSEs) through an online ticketing system located at this website.
-This is the only way to engage with MSEs in order to schedule training, reserve a piece of equipment, or submit any other requests and all engagements must go through the ticketing (“Make an Appointment!”) system.
+This is the only way to engage with MSEs in order to schedule training, reserve a piece of equipment, or submit any other requests and all engagements must go through the ticketing (“Service Portal”) system.
+We welcome users to come visit the front desk in the ISC4 Makerspace center, however, requests will still need to go through our service portal.

 4. Follow the William & Mary Honor Code at all times.